mjansson/rpmalloc/BENCHMARKS.md

 ![Ubuntu 16.10 random [16, 8000] bytes, 8 cores](https://docs.google.com/spreadsheets/d/1NWNuar1z0uPCB5iVS_Cs6hSo2xPkTmZf0KsgWS_Fb_4/pubchart?oid=301017877&format=image)
 ![Ubuntu 16.10 random [16, 8000] bytes, 8 cores](https://docs.google.com/spreadsheets/d/1NWNuar1z0uPCB5iVS_Cs6hSo2xPkTmZf0KsgWS_Fb_4/pubchart?oid=1224595675&format=image)

-Results indicate that rpmalloc is faster than all allocators, except lockfree-malloc.
-However, the latter suffers from a massive memory overhead as the number of threads increases.
-Allocators such as tcmalloc and jemalloc trail behind with about 15% in performance (jemalloc also suffers from higher memory overhead).
+rpmalloc is faster than all allocators, except lockfree-malloc in some cases.
+Once again the latter suffers from a massive memory overhead as the number of threads increases.
+Allocators such as tcmalloc and jemalloc trail behind with about 15% in performance (jemalloc again suffers from higher memory overhead).
 Ignoring the lockfree-malloc memory overhead range and focusing on the allocators we can see they are pretty close in memory overhead factors, with most of the multohreaded cases hovering around the 20% overhead mark.

 ![Ubuntu 16.10 random [16, 8000] bytes, 8 cores](https://docs.google.com/spreadsheets/d/1NWNuar1z0uPCB5iVS_Cs6hSo2xPkTmZf0KsgWS_Fb_4/pubchart?oid=812830245&format=image)